CMPE273ProjectChatbot/Chatbot/README.md

 CMPE 273 Project: sjsu chatbot

-Make sure all the required softwares are installed:
+Make sure all the below required softwares are installed to run this chatbot:
 Install Slack Client:

 pip install slackclient